tweag/asterius/docs/rts-migration.md

 trigger the fault.
 Debugging a run-time system can be very time-consuming, and using automation to isolate buggy features should help.

+Configuration mechanisms for features will be influenced by the following considerations:

+  - Conditional compilation will be controlled by `cpp` macros, _not_ by conditional build rules within Hadrian.
+As an example of such a symbol that is already used, see `RTS_LINKER_USE_MMAP`.

+  - GHC Central endorses conditional compilation on a file granularity.
+Thus, each distinct implementation of a feature gets its own file or set of files, and then the relevant file is compiled by means of a conditional `#include`.
+This method is more clunky than (say) putting the conditional building into the rules for compilation and linking, but it does keep the build rules simple.

+    For a helpful example of this method, look at the implementation in `rts/posix/Ticker.c`.

+  - `cpp` macros are likely to be set or unset using Cabal flags.
+    Some example flags can be found in `rts/rts.cabal.in`.
+In those examples, the `default` values are currently set by Autoconf, which does macro substitution on the `rts.cabal.in` file.
+    But once the Make build is retired, those macros and the substitutions will go away.
+Instead, Hadrian will slurp up the definitions and will set the flags.
+(Hadrian will have a list of the flags it needs to know about.)

+    For an example of setting flags, see `Hadrian/src/Settings/Packages.hs`.
+To understand the whole
+    picture, look for how `libnuma` is handled.

+    We should feel free to add new Cabal flags that collectively determine the feature vector.

+Yet to be determined: how to select and build multiple feature vectors for differential testing.

 ## Mechanisms identified that may need replacing

 We are currently (October/November 2021) working through GHC's native run-time